San Damiano Center for Sustainability: Siding in progress, Roofing complete! Part II

 An update is overdue!

-Meanwhile, the roofing crew from Forbes Copper Works, Josh, Tim, Chris, Tyler, and others, completed the installation of the standing seam metal roof.
-It was similar to the metal roofing installed by Four Seasons Kanga Roof, which is a great comfort heading into harsher weather.
+Meanwhile, the roofing crew from Forbes Copper Works, Josh, Tim, Chris, Tyler, and others, completed the installation of the standing seam metal roof, which is a great comfort heading into harsher weather.
 Metal roofing has a number of benefits.
 Unlike wood and other roofing materials, metal roofing is fire retardant.
 So, it won’t burn in case of a fire.
 In summer, metals reduce heat gain by reflecting radiant energy from the sun.
-Furthermore, metal roofs can be easily insulated to keep homes cozy throughout the winter, keeping energy bills down.
-Therefore, it could be understood why the chosen roofing crew, who tend to provide services similar to a roofing contractor Winston Salem, focused on installing a metal roof.

 Next steps are installing the root cellar door, pouring concrete into cinder block cores around the posts to firm them up, installing the 36″ ³ steel door to the picnic area, completing the metal trim and siding, and plenty of interior work.
 Work has slowed as Eric focused on the garlic planting and admin work, and as we have fewer hands to help at this time of year.